-USA Compression Partners, LP 111 Congress Avenue, Suite 2400 Austin, Texas 78701 (512) 473-2662 ir@usacompression.com
+USA Compression Partners, LP 100 Congress Avenue, Suite 450 Austin, Texas 78701 (512) 473-2662

-We have not authorized any person to provide you with any information or represent anything about us or the Plan.
-We take no responsibility for, and can provide no assurance as to the reliability of, any information that others may provide you.
+You should rely only on the information contained in, or incorporated by reference in, this prospectus or any prospectus supplement.
+Neither we nor the selling unitholders have authorized anyone else to provide you with any information.
 We are not making an offer of these securities in any state where the offer is not permitted.
-You should not assume that the information incorporated by reference or provided in this prospectus is accurate as of any date other than its respective date.
+You should not assume that the information incorporated by reference or provided in this prospectus or any prospectus supplement is accurate as of any date other than its respective date.